Multi-Partite Output Regulation of Multi-Agent Systems: Solvability of the MORP

 \begin{lemma} Any distributed control law solving the CORP for the MAS composed of \eqref{eq:MAS_rewrite} and \eqref{eq:exosystem} over an augmented unsigned directed graph solves the MORP over the same graph. \end{lemma}

 In the light of Lemma \ref{lmm:observation}, we consider the following feedforward-based distributed control law\footnote{With the distributed measurement output feedback control law in Equation (8.14) of \cite{cai2022cooperative}, one can arrive at a result similar to Theorem \ref{thm:trivialtheorem} (ii) under the additional detectability assumptions.
 The resulting design strategy will have the drawback in Remark \ref{rmk:discussion_drawback}.
-In this case, Theorem \ref{thm:cnd3*tocnd3} is still a remedy.} proposed in \cite{su2012cooperative}
+In this case, Theorem \ref{thm:cnd3*tocnd3} is still a remedy.}\textsuperscript{,}\footnote{Each follower is assumed to access $A_0$.
+To relax this assumption, the adaptive distributed observer, adaptive solution of regulator equations, and corresponding time-varying feedforward gain in \cite{cai2017adaptive} can be employed to arrive at a result similar to Theorem \ref{thm:trivialtheorem} (ii).
+Since the adaptive solution of regulator equations will be partition-dependent, there will be a transient response due to the adaptation when $s_i$ is updated.
+In this case, Theorem \ref{thm:cnd3*tocnd3} helps eliminate the partition-dependence, and hence, the associated transient response.} proposed in \cite{su2012cooperative}

 where $\eta_i \in \mathbb{R}^{n_0}$ is the estimate of $v$.
 The state equation in \eqref{eq:classicalcontroller} is called a \emph{distributed observer}.
 Moreover, $\mu \in \mathbb{R}$, $K_{1i} \in \mathbb{R}^{m_i \times n_i}$, and $K_{2i} \in \mathbb{R}^{m_i \times n_0}$ are control parameters to be designed.
 Compared to the distributed observer in \cite{su2012cooperative}, the one in \eqref{eq:classicalcontroller} uses the absolute value of the adjacency matrix entries to be readily applicable even if the given graph is signed.